Daily Motivation for Retirees Who Want To Live Their Best Life!

 4. Give Your Brain Mini Challenges (No Worksheets Required)

-– solve one puzzle
+- Solve a puzzle

-– play a memory game
+- Play a memory game

-– learn a new word
+- Learn a new word

-– try a brain-training app
+- Use a brain app

-– do a five-minute crossword
+- Do a quick crossword

 5. Strengthen Your Mind Through Movement

-– walking with a podcast
+- Walk while listening to a podcast

-– yoga with guided breathing
+- Do yoga with guided breathing

-– balance exercises that require focus
+- Practice balance exercises

-– Tuesday: hobby day
+- Tuesday: hobby time

-– Wednesday: coffee with a friend
+- Wednesday: meet a friend

 - Thursday: class or workshop